University of Tartu: International cooperation

 The University of Tartu has around 1,800 international students from 90 countries.
 The vast majority come from Ukraine, Russia, and Finland.

 In the Erasmus programme for student exchange, the University of Tartu cooperates with more than 800 universities.

 The university has also received good reviews from foreign students and an International Student Satisfaction Award based on student feedback.

 The University of Tartu participates in the LERU-CE7 (LERU and a group of Central-European universities), the European University Association EUA, Coimbra Group, The Guild of European Research Intensive Universities, and the Utrecht Network.
 It has signed bilateral co-operation agreements with about 70 universities.

+Monument to Gustav II Adolf

+A statue of the formal founder of the university, King Gustav II Adolf of Sweden (also known as Gustavus Adolphus) was raised in 1928 on campus and remained until 1950 when it was removed by the Soviet occupation authorities.
+Another statue was raised in 1992 and was reopened by King Carl XVI Gustaf of Sweden and Queen Silvia.
+The new statue was made by Elisabeth Tebelius-Myren.